-Kim Hunter suggests bringing something cool, something that showcases an interest or a talent so that a portion of the interview can be akin to show-and-tell.
-This isn’t mandatory, but it’ll give you something to connect over, and can help you stand out from the rest of the interviewees.
+Kim Hunter suggests bringing something cool that showcases an interest or talent so that a portion of the interview can be akin to show-and-tell.
+This isn’t mandatory, but it’ll give you something to connect over and help you stand out from the rest of the interviewees.

 Finally, bring your questions!
 This is your chance to talk to somebody who’s been there—they want to answer your questions about student life, classes, picking a major, or whatever else you’re curious about.
 Chris Su says that if somebody asks him something he doesn’t have an answer for, he’ll look it up and get back to them.

-You’ll want to look professional, but feel comfortable.
+You’ll want to look professional but feel comfortable.
 Don’t wear pajamas, but don’t dress for the opera either.
-You should feel confident going into the interview, so your choice of outfit should be whatever makes you feel your best.
+You should feel confident going into your MIT interview, so your outfit choice should be whatever makes you feel your best.

 You’re not required to accept the interview, but you should take it if it’s offered.
 It’ll show the school that you’re serious about attending.
-In 2010, for example, they admitted 15% of applicants who either interviewed or had it waived, but only 5% of applicants who turned it down.
+Historically, however, MIT has tended to accept a higher proportion of applicants who participated in interviews compared to those who declined.

 That’s okay!
 Even with over 5,000 volunteer ECs from the Alumni Association, there aren’t enough people to interview each applicant.
-Don’t stress if you don’t get offered an interview—it won’t adversely impact your application.
+Don’t stress if you aren’t offered an interview—it won’t adversely impact your application.

-The MIT interview can seem daunting, but remember, the ECs genuinely care about you.
-Ben Jones, former Director of Communications for the MIT Office of Admissions says, “I have a list of all the applicants whose stories really changed my life.”
+The MIT interview can seem daunting because of how prestigious MIT is, but the ECs genuinely care about you.
+Ben Jones, former Director of Communications for the MIT Office of Admissions, says, “I have a list of all the applicants whose stories changed my life.”
 The connection you form in the interview can last a lifetime.